2019 Year-end Charitable Giving Tips and Reminders

 If you are 70½ or older, you can make a gift distribution directly to Potsdam from your IRA up to $100,000 each year without the distribution being included as taxable income, but allowing it to count towards the annual required minimum distribution (RMD).

-Making an IRA Rollover Gift to SUNY Potsdam is Simple!
+Making an IRA Qualified Charitable Distribution to SUNY Potsdam is simple!
 Learn More

 The SECURE Act and Charitable Giving